 It is against the law in Britain to supply such plates for road use.
 To display illegally spaced or indistinguishable acrylic plates is an offence and can result in a fine of up to £1,000!

-All acrylic plates are supplied with a protective film used to prevent damage to the plate.
-The film must be removed before use.
+All acrylic plates are supplied with a protective film used to prevent damage to the plates.
+This film must be removed before use.